DANGERS of Inland Flooding

 7. If you do encounter a road that is flooded, NEVER attempt to drive across the flood waters; “Turn Around, Don’t Drown”.
 More than half of all flood-related drowning’s occur when a vehicle is driven into hazardous flood water.

-The official NOAA/National Hurricane Center 2013 Atlantic Hurricane Season Outlook is forecasting an active to extreme active season this year.
+The official NOAA/National Hurricane Center 2014 Atlantic Hurricane Season Outlook is forecasting a near-normal or below-normal 2014 Atlantic hurricane season.

 Although there is no direct link between the number of Tropical Cyclones and impacts across Vermont…conventional wisdom would say “the more storms, the greater the chances” of being impacted.
 However, it ONLY takes one.